-When you apply for a green card, U.S. Citizenship and Immigration Services (USCIS) checks your criminal record with the information you provide at your biometrics screening.
+When you apply for a green card, USCIS checks your criminal record with the information you provide at your biometrics screening.
 USCIS can also learn about your criminal background at your green card interview.

-All green card applicants have to attend a biometrics screening, either at a local USCIS office or a U.S. government office in your home country.
+All green card applicants have to undergo a biometrics screening.
+The screen takes place either at a local USCIS office or a U.S. government office in your home country.
 At the screening, an officer will collect your biometric information like your photograph, fingerprints, and signature.
 USCIS uses this biometric information to run a criminal background check on you in the FBI’s database.

 You must truthfully and honestly answer every question in the green card application.
 Admitting to past criminal activity that may jeopardize your chances of getting your green card is understandably frightening, but committing another crime by lying on your application will disqualify you altogether.
 The last thing you want is any more immigration issues.

-USA.gov has immigration lawyers that offer their services either for free or at a low cost.
-If you are interested in talking to a lawyer but can’t afford to hire a law firm, you may be able to use their Legal Aid service.
+Some immigration lawyers offer their services either for free or at a low cost.
+If you are interested in talking to a lawyer but can’t afford to hire a law firm, you may be able to use legal aid.

 Can I Sponsor Someone’s Green Card Application if I Have a Criminal Record?